dylan-isaac/minecraft-ai/README.md

-# PydanticAI API Template
+# Minecraft AI

-A modern Python project template for building AI-powered APIs with PydanticAI, FastAPI, and Docker.
+A project for building AI-powered agents and APIs for Minecraft, enabling interaction directly from the Minecraft game client via a companion Fabric mod.

 ## Quick Start (Recommended)